CodeforNepal/akshara-project/README.md

 ## Development Notes

 We use docker during development as well as for production use.
+If you're only working on front-end components, you do not need to set up docker environment.
+See the frontend specific docs [parijat-frontend-docs](parijat-frontend/README.md)

 Please follow the official docs to install [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) on your system.